awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/ml-model-package-images.md

  For the inference image to be compatible with SageMaker, the Docker image must expose HTTP endpoints\.
 While your container is running, SageMaker passes buyer inputs for inference to the container’s HTTP endpoint\.
 The inference results are returned in the body of the HTTP response\.

- The following walkthrough uses Docker CLI in a development environment using a Linux Ubuntu distribution\.
+ The following walkthrough uses the Docker CLI in a development environment using a Linux Ubuntu distribution\.
 + [Create the web server script](#ml-create-the-web-server-script)
 + [ Create the script for the container run](#ml-create-the-script-for-the-container-run)
 + [Create the `Dockerfile`](#ml-create-the-dockerfile)